github/codeql/docs/ql-libraries/dataflow/dataflow.md

 ```
 and every `Node` should have a type.

-One also needs to define the the string representation of a `DataFlowType`:
+One also needs to define the string representation of a `DataFlowType`:
 ```
 string ppReprType(DataFlowType t)
 ```